 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-Input tax deduction is a very important feature of Saudi VAT.
-It is essential that registered taxpayers claim input tax deduction on eligible supplies.
-In our previous article ‘Input tax deduction under VAT in KSA’, we have learnt about the provision of input tax deduction, its meaning, the supplies which are eligible for input tax deduction and the time period for claiming the same.
+An input tax deduction is a very important feature of Saudi VAT.
+It is essential that registered taxpayers claim input tax deductions on eligible supplies.
+In our previous article ‘Input tax deduction under VAT in KSA’, we have learned about the provision of input tax deduction, its meaning, the supplies which are eligible for an input tax deduction, and the time period for claiming the same.
 In addition to this, it is also important to note that the claim of input tax deduction has to be based on certain mandatory documents.
 Further, input tax deduction has been explicitly denied for certain supplies.
 Let us understand these facets of input tax deduction in this article.

 A VAT invoice is a document to be issued by persons registered under VAT in KSA, evidencing that a taxable supply of goods or services has taken place.